 Applicants must have a minimum cumulative GPA of 2.0 and be in good standing as a degree-seeking student at the last institution attended to be considered for admission to Florida Polytechnic University.

 Meeting these minimum requirements does not guarantee admission.

-Transfer students are required to complete at least 30 hours in residence at Florida Polytechnic University to earn a bachelor’s degree.
+Transfer students, as all students, are required to complete at-least one-fourth of the credits applied towards the pursued degree, half of the major course credits, and the last thirty (30) credits in residence at Florida Poly.
 In addition, students must complete 30 hours in residence at Florida Polytechnic University to be eligible to receive baccalaureate honors recognition at the time of graduation.
 For additional information see FPU-2.004.

 Florida Polytechnic University is authorized under Federal law to enroll non-immigrant alien students.
 Applicants are classified as international if they are not United States citizens, dual citizens, or permanent residents, and if they are applying for an F-1 student.
 International students may apply to study in any degree program or major for which the University has been granted authorization by the U.S. Department of Homeland Security or U.S. Department of State to enroll international students.

 International students must meet admission criteria at the level of entrance for the program to which they apply, as well as the following: